freboch/CSS_project_website/content/_index.md

 next: data-description
 ---

-# Harry Potter and the Networks of Analysis

 This website is an exam project for the course 02467 Computational Social Science at the Technical University of Denmark (DTU) Spring 2022 Semester.

 # Idea